memsjava/arb-in-binance/README.md

 - "start_coin": "USDT", // base coin
 - "interest": 0.3,      // minimum interest per arb.
 Sometimes there is dust
 - "live_trade": true,   // true or false
+- "sell_dust": true,    // true or false after the last trade in the current arb
 - "capital": ""         // "" if you want to use balance of base coin above, or put any amount.

 5. run